Nazia-Karim-Khan-Oishee/Software-Testing-and-Quality-Assurance/README.md

 # Software-Testing-and-Quality-Assurance

-This repository contains my lab tasks for Software Testing and Quality Assurance Lab Course.
+This repository contains my lab tasks for Software Testing and Quality Assurance Lab Course